parkerlreed/lg_magic_ble/README.md

 HID raw stream breaks up in 20 byte segments

+## New findings

+Thanks to @Informatic, we have discovered that the motion data is 2 six bytes chuinks of big endian int16.

 ## Updated findings

 I'm breaking this into decimal so it's easier to parse.